qdu-bioinfo/Coordinated-Meta-Storms/README.md

 # Introduction

-Coordianted Meta-Storms (CMS) algorithm not only optimizes Meta-Storms computing kernel, but also introduces a self-adaptive data decomposition strategy and a multi-GPU coordinate architecturea method for large-scale microbiome distance calculation that utilizes multiple GPUs in a coordinated manner.
-Compared to original Meta-Storms, it can enpower hundreds of times faster computation, greatly accelerating the research on microbial big data.
+Coordinated Meta-Storms (CMS) calculates phylogeny-based distance for ultra-large scale microbiomes using multiple-GPUs.
+It optimizes Meta-Storms algorithm computing kernel by a self-adaptive data decomposition strategy and a multi-GPU architecture in a coordinated manner.
+Compared to original Meta-Storms, it achieves hundreds of times faster computation, greatly accelerating the research on microbial big data.

 ## System requirement and dependency

 ### Hardware requirements

-Coordianted Meta-Storms requirs Nvidia GPU or AMD GPU support and a standard computer with sufficient RAM to support the operations defined by a user.
-A server equipped with multiple GPUs is a better configuration for usage.
+Coordinated Meta-Storms requires NVIDIA GPU(s) or AMD GPU(s) in a x86 system with sufficient RAM.
 We recommend a computer with the following specs:

  RAM: 32+ GB

  CPU: 8+ cores

-GPU: 1+ Nvidia or AMD GPU
+ GPU: 1+ NVIDIA or AMD GPU

 ### Software requirements

-This software package integrates Meta-Storms.
-Meta-Storms requires the C/C++ parallel computing library of OpenMP.
+Operating system: Linux.
+MAC is not supported yet.

+Basic compiler: C/C++ with OpenMP library.
 Most Linux releases have OpenMP already been installed in the system.

-In addition, CMS also requires support from CUDA or HIP.
-CUDA installation can refer to the next section.
-HIP installation can refer to the [this address](https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html).
+GPU complier: NVIDIA CUDA installation was referred to in the next section.
+HIP installation can be found  [here](https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html).

-CMS doesn't provide support for the Mac.

 ## Installation guide